 Stephanie Roberts' practice focuses on intellectual property litigation with an emphasis on Section 337 investigations before the US International Trade Commission (ITC).
-Stephanie has represented complainants, respondents, and third-parties in numerous ITC investigations involving a wide array of technologies and various claims, including patent infringement, trademark infringement, and unfair competition.
+Stephanie has represented complainants, respondents, and third parties in numerous ITC investigations involving a wide array of technologies and various claims, including patent infringement, trade secret misappropriation, trademark infringement, and unfair competition.
 Stephanie also routinely represents clients in district court litigation involving a range of claims, including patent infringement, trademark infringement, copyright infringement, and trade secret misappropriation.

 Stephanie also has experience prosecuting patents at the US Patent and Trademark Office (USPTO), inter partes review proceedings, and ex parte review proceedings at the USPTO.